A Python toolbox for unbiased statistical analysis of fluorescence intermittency of multi-level emitters: Methods

 \subsection{Practical implementation}

 We have implemented the toolbox ingredients in Python 3.8.
 As timestamp data can be substantial in size, we use the `parquet' binary format to store timestamps as 64-bit integers.
 Processing and plotting the data is dependent on Pythons' standard libraries numpy, matplotlib, while we use Numba, a just-in-time compiler, to accelerate the time-stamp correlation algorithms.
-An example script to generate syntehtic data, and to run the entire workflow on simulated data is provided.
+An example script to generate synthetic data, and to run the entire workflow on simulated data is provided.
 We refer to the supporting information for a guide to the practical implementation and use of our toolbox.
-The toolbox comes also with example experimental data on single CsPbBr$_3$ quantum dots from a recent experiment~\cite{Palstra2021expt}.
+The toolbox comes also with example experimental data on single CsPbBr$_3$ quantum dots from a recent experiment~\cite{Palstra2021expt}{\bfseries under review at the same journal for intended back to back publication}.
+Table \ref{table} list scaling and performance metrics for the algorithms contained in the toolbox.